ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 <!-- AC: Already stated on the previous paragraph
 You need to have OCaml installed. -->

-To walk through the basics of OCaml by trying out different elements in an interactive manner we'll use Utop.
+To walk through the basics of OCaml by trying out different elements in an interactive manner, we'll use UTop.
 <!-- A REPL (also known as toplevel or shell) is a program that *R*eads an input, *E*valuates it, *P*rints the result and *L*oops back to read the next input.-->
 UTop (Universal Toplevel) allows interacting directly with OCaml by reading and evaluating OCaml phrases like expressions or value definitions and printing the result on the screen.
 You can run UTop by using the `utop` command.